 Since becoming an expat 8 years ago, I’ve seen and heard all the conversations.
 I’m all too familiar with the stereotypes of the wives drinking gin at lunchtime.
 Honestly, to start with, it never really bothered me.
 I was in Houston working a job I had landed with the company I was with in the UK.
 I was earning my own money just as I always had.
 Not much had changed except suddenly we had a thing called a housing allowance among other things and Mr Wanderlust was suddenly earning a lot more than me.
 And it felt like we were on a permanent holiday with lovely weather, living in an apartment complex with a concierge, a gym and a pool.

 I met a few other expat or former expat wives and we laughed about their fun together in another location (here, as it happens).
 Gin may or may not have been involved.
-Then a colleague declared he didn’t wanted to marry his girlfriend (both expats) because he didn’t want to be supporting “an expat wife”.
+Then a colleague declared he didn’t want to marry his girlfriend (both expats) because he didn’t want to be supporting “an expat wife”.
 I wondered what he thought of me given I was also an expat wife.

 An Old Conversation